Robert K. Merton: Anomie and Strain

 Merton argued that deviance may result as a consequence of a blockage in an individual's life which does not allow them to achieve their goal, essentially leading to deviant behavior.
 According to Merton's strain theory, criminality is determined by acceptance or rejection of cultural ideals and/or institutionalized mechanisms of accomplishing those goals.
 The term "strain" refers to the gap between culturally determined goals and the institutionalized tools available to fulfill these goals.
 Merton uses the progress of achieving the 'American Dream' as an example.
 If an individual can not achieve the culturally dominant goal (of success), it can prove frustrating for the individual and may lead to breaking free into illegal escape routes or delinquency.
-The theory has been criticized for not or insufficiently factoring in an individuals aspirations and expectations of achieving those goals.
+The theory has been criticized for not or insufficiently factoring in an individual's aspirations and expectations of achieving those goals.
 For this reason and others, adherents of strain theory have developed revisions, such as Edwin Sutherland who defined white-collar crime as "a crime committed by a person of respectability and high social status in the course of his occupation".